Medications

 Drug class GLP-1 agonist Triple GIP/GLP-1/Glucagon agonist

-FDA approval Type 2 diabetes (approved) Phase 3 trials (positive results as of May 2026)
+FDA approval Type 2 diabetes (approved) Phase 3 trials (not FDA-approved)

 Maker Novo Nordisk Eli Lilly